ducng99/Typi/README.md

 ## TODO
 - Show info of receiver with options on the right side of chat panel.
+- Add encryption to private key
+- Hash password before sending to server
+- New messages update cycle ➡ Notifications
 - Add Dark mode/theme
 - Add online status (can be disabled)
 - Add emojis and maybe stickers

 ## Credits
-Created using Vue.js, Bootstrap(-Vue), Express.js and MySQL, and other plugins.<br/>
+Created using Vue.js, Bootstrap(-Vue), Express.js, MySQL, and other plugins.<br/>
 *:+1: And thanks to Stack Overflow members.*